 The beauty of decorative concrete comes from its versatility and stunning final results.
 Each project’s unique traits help sell the next project.
 However, your future potential clients don’t necessarily have access to your past projects, which is why photography is a crucial component of your marketing plan — regardless of your company’s size.
 Whether you use the photography for a brag book, on your website, in brochures, on social media or with articles, you should always ensure you portray your work at its best.
-Here are five tips to remember:
+Here are 5 Tips for photographing concrete to remember:

 Do: For a stamped concrete pool deck, wait until the lawn chairs are out, grass is green and the pool is filled.